 Te Anau

 The first stop is at lunchtime in the town of Te Anau, considered the gateway to the Fiordland National Park.
-I ventured off from where the bus stopped, towards the lake and grabbed some decent veggie wrap at Lakefront Café.
+I ventured off from where the bus stopped, towards the lake and grabbed a decent veggie wrap at Lakefront Café.

 Eglington Valley – Knobs Flat